-In 2009, the station stopped selling fuel and concentrated on mechanical repairs and tyres and became known as Hillview Motors run by Ian Hedrich.
+In 2009, the station stopped selling fuel and concentrated on mechanical repairs and tyres.
+It was known as Hillview Motors run by Ian Hedrich.

 In 2016, Ian moved his repair business to another location.
+In 2023, the site is vacant.